Get Started with a Free Water Consultation

 #6: Set Drinking Water Alarms

-You probably have your phone or computer with you all the time, which means they’re the perfect tools to help you increase your water intake.
-Just set alarms throughout the day to remind yourself to drink water — and for better results, set your phone across the room so you have to get up to turn off the alarm (and grab a drink while you’re at it).
+Your phone or computer can be useful tools to help you increase your water intake.
+Set alarms throughout the day to remind yourself to drink water — and for better results, set your phone across the room so you have to get up to turn off the alarm (and grab a drink while you’re at it).

 #7: Create a Routine